-On the 14th of January, when western India celebrates Makar Sankranti and other parts of the country mark the occasion of Lohri or Pongal or Bihu or Shonkranth, Gujarat sets her skies ablaze with the festival of Uttarayan.
+On the 14th of January (and sometimes, 15th January), when western India celebrates Makar Sankranti and other parts of the country mark the occasion of Lohri or Pongal or Bihu or Shonkranth, Gujarat sets her skies ablaze with the festival of Uttarayan.
 Despite the variety of names and manners of celebration, the spirit is the same.
 It is one of thankfulness to the Almighty for having sent a good harvest.

 Origin of the name

 The name Uttarayan comes from joining two different Sanskrit words – Uttar meaning north and ayan meaning towards.
 It is the six-month period between 14th January and 14th July when, due to its tilt, our planet faces the sun.
 This makes the sun appear as if it is travelling north on its own celestial.
 After 14th July, the period is known as Dakshinayan, meaning southward movement, the time for winter.

 The date: A mistake?